 Parent/carers must contact the named school to arrange admission within three school days from receipt of the school offer letter to arrange an admission meeting.
 At this meeting parent/carers must provide acceptable proof of their child's date of birth and address which must correspond with the details supplied on the application form.
 If a child's address has changed since the form was completed, the school will require proof of the address on the application form and the new address.
-See Appendix 2 Documents for Admissions

-If the parent/carer is unable to provide the required admission documents, the school may arrange an unannounced home visit to confirm residence.
+If the parent/carer is unable to provide the required documents, the school may arrange an unannounced home visit to confirm residence.